-I can’t think of an easier more delicious recipe to make then this.
+I can’t think of an easier more delicious recipe to make than this.
 It’s got crispy prosciutto, fresh herbs and is loaded with protein thanks to the chicken breasts.
-You can also take it a step further by adding on cheeses and of course finishing with the amazing white wine garlic pan sauce I made.
+You can also take it a step further by adding on cheeses and of course, finishing with the amazing white wine garlic pan sauce I made.

-STEP 1: Slice the chicken breasts in half width wise.
+- 1. Slice the 7-9 ounce chicken breasts in half width-wise.

-STEP 3: Season them on both sides with salt, pepper and finely minced sage.
+- 3. Season them on both sides with salt, pepper, and finely minced sage.

-STEP 5: This part is optional but press 1 piece of fresh sage to the center of the prosciutto ham on top of the chicken breasts.
+- 5. This part is optional, but press 1 piece of fresh sage to the center of the prosciutto ham on top of the chicken breasts.

 There are a few variations of sauce that can go with this dish.

-Lemon Butter Sauce – A typical sauce made in the same pan consisting of lemon juice, unsalted butter, salt and pepper that is then poured overtop.
+Lemon Butter Sauce – A typical sauce made in the same pan consisting of lemon juice, unsalted butter, salt and pepper that is then poured over the top.

 Pan Gravy – A gravy made in the same pan where you quickly sauté shallots and garlic until browned, about 2 minutes, that is deglazed with white wine and cooked until it is almost gone.
 You add chicken stock and cook over high heat until it becomes like a thin gravy, about 3-4 minutes.
 It is finished with butter, chopped parsley and sage, sea salt and pepper and served over top of the chicken saltimbocca.